 The CARE Study is a statewide study, moving region by region across the state.
-We are studying one region per year, and this year we are in Riverside, San Bernardino, Imperial, Mono, and Inyo counties.
+We are studying one region per year, and in 2020 we are in San Diego County and Orange County.
+The CARE Study has already met with participants in Los Angeles, Riverside, San Bernardino, Imperial, Mono, and Inyo counties.

 We are measuring metals (including mercury, lead, arsenic, and cadmium) that are found in nature and are used in many industries and products.
 We are also measuring chemicals known as perfluoroalkyl and polyfluoroalkyl substances (PFASs), which are used to make products resistant to oil, stains, grease, and water.

 The metals we measure are linked to a range of potential health effects, such as harming brain development in growing babies and children, affecting the heart and lungs, and increasing cancer risk.
 PFASs may affect the growing fetus and child; could harm the liver and the immune system; may increase the risk of thyroid disease; and may increase cancer risk.